 make your (car insurance) move an easy one

 Relocating can be stressful.
 But by preparing your car insurance ahead of time, you'll have one less thing to worry about on moving day, so you can focus on more important stuff (like parallel parking that U-Haul).

-If you're an Esurance customer and need to change your address, give us a call anytime at 1-800-ESURANCE (1-800-378-7262) or simply log in to your policy to update.
-If you're moving to a state where we offer coverage, or even to a nation where we offer coverage, we can help set you up with updated coverages and discounts.
+If you're an Esurance customer and need to change your address, give us a call at 1-800-ESURANCE (1-800-378-7262) or simply log in to your policy to update.
+If you're moving to a state where we offer coverage, we can help set you up with updated coverages and discounts.
 Or, if you're moving to a state where we don't yet offer coverage, we'll help you find a new insurer who offers the right coverage at the right price.

 Changing contact info